zhangchaosd/DeepfakeDatasetsParser/README.md

 ## Results

-The code will create a new folder starting with faces in the root directory of the dataset: some folders, txt files and json files.
+The code will create a new folder starting with "faces_" in the root directory of the dataset: some folders, txt files and json files.

 info txt format: